Anniepoo/swiplchrtut/final.md

 So I've been somewhere between a constant questioner and an outright pest to many in the CHR community for the past few months.

 Thanks to Thom Fruewirth for the CHR library and for answering questions on the CHR list and email.

-Thanks to Alan Baljeu for much patient coaching on the CHR list and for spending an evening on video call explaining CHR.
+Alan Baljeu gave much patient coaching on the CHR list, and spent an evening on video call explaining CHR.

-Thanks to Falco Nogatz for yet more explanations, and for many contributions to the CHR ecosystem.
+Falco Nogatz provided yet more explanations, as well as many contributions to the CHR ecosystem.

-Thanks to Tom Schrijvers, whose slides from ICLP are a great resource.
+Tom Schrijvers slides from ICLP are a great resource.
 I've also stolen a few examples in this tutorial from his work.

-Thanks to Michael Richter, who puzzled out bits of this with me and in particular how the right hand side works.
+Michael Richter and I puzzled out bits of this together.
+In particular Michael figured out how the right hand side works.

 Thanks to Gergö Barany for a pleasant afternoon in Vienna spent puzzling out bits of CHR.